lcparra/varx/README.md

 [https://arxiv.org/abs/2404.10834](https://arxiv.org/abs/2404.10834)

-The code is available for matlab and python.
-R implementation is coming soon.
+The code is available for matlab, python and R.